pixelsandcandy/ofxVui/README.md

 ### UI System
-* *Mouse/Touch events on top Element only even when overlapping Elements*
+* *Mouse/Touch events on top Element only, even when overlapping Elements*
   * *Event sends local and global Mouse/Touch positions*
 * *Easily animate Elements using one call*
   * *Tween has START, STEP, COMPLETE events*